 Whether for work or pleasure, taking the train as your mode of transportation is relatively inexpensive, faster than driving, avoids traffic hassles, and allows passengers to get more work done in comparison to flying.
 In general, Amtrak is an excellent option for business travelers in the Northeast (and other areas, depending on your trip plans).

 Carry-on baggage must be stowed either overhead or under the seat in front of you (standard Amtrak trains usually have rather large overhead areas for storing luggage).
-The Acela Express trains also have overhead compartments with a closeable door, which are slightly smaller but larger than many airline overheads.
+The Acela Express trains also have overhead compartments with a sealable door, which are slightly smaller than Amtrak regional bin space but larger than many airline overheads.
 Usually, there are also baggage storage options at the end of some of the cars.

 Amtrak does offer checked baggage services on some routes and some stations, but you must check their website to make sure that the stations you're using provide checked baggage services.
 If they do, you may check two bags for free, and up to two additional ones for $20 each.
 Again, the bags can't be heavier than 50 pounds or greater than 75 total inches (length + width + height).
 Oversized baggage (that means anything from 76 to 100 linear inches) is also $20 extra each.

-Amtrak requires that checked baggage be checked forty-five minutes prior to departure.
-Also, be aware that if your travel plans include an en-route transfer, you need to allow at least two hours of scheduled layover time to accommodate for the transfer of your checked baggage.
+Amtrak requires that checked baggage be checked 45 minutes prior to departure.
+Also, be aware that if your travel plans include an enroute transfer, you need to allow at least two hours of scheduled layover time to accommodate for the transfer of your checked baggage.